 Leading the Evolution of Neuromodulation for Migraine

-As Director of Medical Affairs for CEFALY, Dr. Johnson has two missions.
+As medical advisor for CEFALY, Dr. Johnson has two missions.
 One is migraine education for patients, healthcare providers, and CEFALY colleagues.
 He helps patients and providers understand how neuromodulation works to prevent migraine attacks and relieve migraine pain.
 He also communicates patients’ and providers’ insights to the CEFALY team, shaping future versions of the CEFALY device.